 Summarize the findings, set out the results as related to the audit purposes and draw on the most significant portions of the above text for the 8 key principles.
 Include conclusions on compliance with legislation and policy, on compliance with SFL (or APFA) terms and conditions and on the achievement of whether or not the forest is being managed consistently with principles of sustainable forest management.
-The length of time which an SFL has been in existence will be considered in the concluding statement.
+The issues carried over from a previous holder of the SFL and the length of time the current holder has had to address those issues will be considered in the concluding statement.
 The concluding statement will follow the standardized wording identified in one of the 3 forms set out below.
 Where the audit team concludes that the auditee has not complied, or has complied, with critical exceptions to the terms and conditions of the licence, it is important that auditors clearly set out the basis for this conclusion.
 The templates for those two situations provide a standardized format, but also require the insertion of unique text to describe the critical management weaknesses.
 The auditor may propose alternative wording for exceptional circumstances (e.g., pending or transitional SFLs) to the FFC and MNRF.